-If home network devices have a port that is not covered by existing product family standards, then requirements given in generic/basic standards or in a relevant standard that has requirements for that port, should be applied.
+If home network devices have a port that is not covered by existing product family standards, then requirements given in generic/basic standards or in a relevant standard should be applied, if that standard has requirements for that port.

 The following clauses show the EMC, safety and resistibility requirements for home network devices.